 One of the world’s most daring developments, the Palm Jumeirah in Dubai is a haven for vacationers.
 Jutting out into the Arabian Gulf, this man-made archipelago was built in the shape of a palm tree, with a 3-mile-long trunk and a fan of fronds lined with luxury villas and five-star hotels.
 From water parks and wildlife encounters to beach clubs and boozy brunches, discover 10 cool things to do at the Palm Jumeirah in Dubai.

-One of the first things that strikes you when visiting the Palm Jumeirah is its size.
+One of the first things that strike you when visiting the Palm Jumeirah is its size.
 This giant archipelago is visible from space and the outer crescent is almost 7 miles long.
 There’s also a sizable distance between each hotel, so walking isn’t advisable.
 Taxis are cheap and plentiful, and a monorail runs from the base of the trunk to the Atlantis, making it the ideal base for exploring the must-visit sights of the Palm Jumeirah.

 Standing proud at the top of the Palm, the rose-hued Atlantis is one of Dubai’s most recognizable landmarks.
 It’s home to a five-star hotel, celebrity chef restaurants, and a pulse-racing selection of entertainment and leisure options.
 Unleash your inner kid at Aquaventure Waterpark, where you can ride record-breaking waterslides (including one that shoots you through a shark tank), splash in the pools, or kick back with a cocktail on the private beach.

 The underwater thrills don’t end when you leave the waterpark.
 While you’re at Atlantis, swim with dolphins at Dolphin Bay, get up close and personal with the resident sea lions, and take a tour of The Lost Chambers Aquarium, where you can snorkel or dive through lagoons that are teeming with 65,000 marine animals, including 14 species of sharks and rays.
 For something a little more sedate, sign up for a yoga session, where you'll feel underwater as you're surrounded by marine life, all without getting wet.